 - Day 2: Will consist of instruction on mountaineering skills important to safely ascend the mountain.
 Topics will include; climbing knots, crampon footwork, harnesses, ice axe, self arrest, and rope team travel skills.

-- Day 3: We pack up camp and move a short distance to practice traveling with sleds on a rope team similar to how climbers travel on Denali and Vinson.
+- Day 3: We pack up camp and move a short distance to practice traveling on a rope team similar to how climbers travel on Denali and Vinson.
 Discussion on personal glacier rigging system for big mountain glacier travel.
 Dig in and set up a proper alpine camp site.

 - Day 4: Practice skills including; rappelling, fixed line ascension, as well as snow anchors and crevasse rescue set up.